-Women are sorely underrepresented in cyber security and often don’t see the occupation as a viable option due to a number of factors such as a lack of female role models within the industry, stereotyping and pay gaps.
-Yet, in order to change the industry and remove barriers for women, women need to enter the field in higher numbers and work to remove these stereotypes, demand equal pay and act as role models for other women hoping to enter the field.
+Women are sorely underrepresented in cybersecurity and often don’t see the occupation as a viable option due to a number of factors such as a lack of female role models within the industry, stereotyping and pay gaps.
+But in order to change the industry, women need to enter the field in higher numbers and work to remove stereotypes, demand equal pay and act as role models for other women hoping to enter the field.

 - Make a Real Impact on Individual, Corporate and National Security

-Cyber security experts are in desperate need.
-According to The Center for Strategic and International Studies’ an estimated $100 billion is lost every year in the U.S. alone and roughly 508,000 jobs in the U.S. are lost every year due to cyber crime.
-Today’s wars are being fought online and as such there is an urgent need for both women and men who have the technical skills and understanding required to combat persistent and malicious cyber attacks.
+Many of today’s wars and crimes are increasingly committed online, and as such there is an urgent need for both women and men who have the technical skills and understanding required to combat persistent and malicious cyber attacks.